mattmakai/plapi/README.md

 ### Future Work & Ideas
 1. A /change-log/ endpoint whenever something new is added.
-1. Retrieve random tutorials on specific tags.
+1. Retrieve random libraries and tutorials on specific tags.
 1. Edit existing data through POST requests.